terrypatterson/BuildingBlockWindDownDocs/README.md

 ### My Messages

 This Open-Source Building Block won’t be supported beyond Dec 2023.
 Anthology recommends adopting Base Navigation, where the main use cases are covered natively by Blackboard Learn.
-If your institution has ideas for improvement, please add the request to the Ideas Exchange.
+If your institution has ideas for improvement, please add the request to the Ideas Exchange.<br /><br />

 ### Panopto and Panopto Connector